uberfastman/fantasy-football-metrics-weekly-report/README.md

     1. Steven Morse has done a great deal of fantastic work to help teach people how to use the ESPN fantasy API, and has a useful blog post [here](https://stmorse.github.io/journal/espn-fantasy-3-python.html) detailing how to get your own session cookies.
 As stated in the aforementioned blog, you can get the cookies following the subsequent steps.

     2. *"A lot of the ESPN Fantasy tools are behind a login-wall.
 Since accounts are free, this is not a huge deal, but becomes slightly annoying for GET requests because now we somehow need to “login” through the request.
 One way to do this is to send session cookies along with the request.
-Again this can take us into a gray area, but to my knowledge there is nothing prohibited about using your own cookies for personal use within your own league.*
+Again this can take us into a gray area, but to my knowledge there is nothing prohibited about using your own cookies for personal use within your own league."*

         *Specifically, our GET request from the previous post is modified to look like, for example:*